Nov 14, 2023 | 7 min read

 - run the rest of the app logic in that workspace context

-In a Slack Connect channel where the app exists on both sides, that model starts to leak.
-You still get one event, but the business meaning may belong to more than one installation of your app.
+Fine in ordinary channels.
+In a Slack Connect channel where the app exists on both sides, that model leaks: you still get one event, but its business meaning may belong to more than one installation of your app.

-From testing, the delivery consistently landed for the bot installation that had most recently been added to the shared channel.
-I have not found a Slack doc that guarantees that behavior, so I would treat it as an observation, not a contract.
-The important thing is the part Slack does document:
+In testing, the delivery consistently landed for whichever bot copy had most recently been added to the shared channel.
+I have not found a doc that guarantees that, so treat it as an observation rather than a contract.
+What Slack does commit to is narrower: one delivery is normal, that delivery may be visible to more than one installation, and finding out which ones takes an extra call.

 What The Event Looks Like